 Whilst there were clearly defined physical boundaries to the site, these may not necessarily lie on the legal boundaries.
-These matters should be checked through your legal advisers.
+These matters should be checked through your Legal Advisors.

-You should obtain all guarantees relevant to the property.
+You should obtain all guarantees relevant to the property, including matters such as the new build warranty.
 The guarantees should be formally assigned to you and preferably indemnified against eventualities such as contractors going out of business.

 The tenure is assumed to be Freehold, or Long Leasehold subject to nil or nominal Chief or Ground Rent.
-Your legal adviser should confirm all details.
+Your Legal Advisor should confirm all details.